ricardoklein/ansible-nftables/README.md

 If you want to suggest changes or request new features, please feel free to create a issue or send a pull request.

-If you find this useful, please donate Monero:
+If you find this useful, you can help donating Monero:

 `86srKqPRnzpLCkihCHJ9ZB8sjg7B1QxBmT7xS6ebsL52JgCSHVsDsTqDCAqQveasfGh95AZei11Dc1fwjwrE42t3QhzHkdm`

-## ToDo